Resources on the Sustainable Development Goals

 Youth Activate Talks bring young change-makers to the stage both to inspire young people to take action and to showcase to decision-makers the ways that young people are already supporting the Goals.
 This how-to guide explores ways to engage children and young people with an 'Activate Talk' format.

 This animated video helps children to learn about important concepts for people and the planet, as covered in the Sustainable Development Goals (SDGs).
 Also available (subtitles) in Arabic, Chinese, French, Russian, Spanish and English (for hearing impaired).

 A child-friendly overview of all the SDGs.

-Highlights: Advancing the SDGs at the 2019 United Nations General Assembly
+Highlights: Advancing the SDGs at the United Nations Processes

 Priorities that world leaders discussed at five summits during the United Nations General Assembly this year to accelerate progress on sustainable development.

 Perspectives on the SDGs